rachitajmera19/redrob-candidate-ranker/README.md

 # Redrob Candidate Discovery & Ranking Challenge

-This repository contains the winning candidate discovery and ranking system developed for the **Senior AI Engineer — Founding Team** role at **Redrob AI**.
+This repository contains the winning candidate discovery and ranking system developed for the**Redrob AI**.

 ## System Architecture